 - Opportunities to meet and work with other highly motivated and high achieving students and expert faculty

 Any full or part-time student in any academic program may qualify to pursue Honors coursework within an existing course.
 Please discuss with your course instructor the appropriateness of completing the course for Honors credit and the proposed scope of work for the Honors project.
 If you and the instructor agree on a proposal, you will work together to complete a "Contract for Honors Credit" form by the end of the fifth week of the semester in which the course is taken.
 If the contract is approved by the Honors Committee, you and the course instructor are welcome to begin work on the Honors project.

 Honors-specific courses are generally reserved for students with a minimum overall GPA of 3.5 and/or permission of the course instructor.

-To earn an Honors Diploma, a student must complete no fewer than 15 credit hours of Honors course work, from the type of Honors courses listed above.
+To earn an Honors Diploma, a student must complete no fewer than 15 credit hours of Honors course work.
 Up to three credits can be taken as Service Learning or Independent Study.
 In addition, the student must have an overall GPA of 3.5 or higher.

 For more information about the Honors Program, please contact the Honors Coordinator:

 Dr. Matthew R. Skerritt, Associate Professor of Biology